Idaho Central Credit Union Arena

 Idaho Central Credit Union Arena (commonly known as ICCU Arena) is an athletic arena in the northwest United States, located on the campus of the University of Idaho in Moscow, Idaho.
-It is the home of the Idaho Vandals of the Big Sky Conference and serves as the primary venue for men's and women's basketball.
+Opened in autumn 2021, it is the home of the Idaho Vandals of the Big Sky Conference and serves as the primary venue for men's and women's basketball.
+Just north of the Kibbie Dome, the elevation at street level is approximately 2600 ft above sea level.

 History

 The university had long sought to build a new basketball-centric arena to replace the nearly century-old Memorial Gymnasium.
-Both the men's and women's basketball programs had left Memorial Gymnasium in 1976 to play in a newly constructed basketball arena configuration at the Vandals' football stadium the Kibbie Dome.
+Both the men's and women's basketball programs had left the Mem Gym in 1976 for the Kibbie Dome, the Vandals' football stadium which was enclosed in the summer of 1975.

-This move initially proved successful, as the larger space accommodated the soaring crowds that accompanied the men's teams run of success under coach Don Monson in the early 1980s.
-However, the cavernous size of the Kibbie Dome led to the venue being described as "sterile" when in basketball use, and the university conducted a $670,000 renovation to the basketball configuration in 2001 to curtain off the "arena" from the larger dome and install new hanging scoreboards and lighting.
-The new "arena within an arena" was named the Cowan Spectrum after donors Bob and Jan Cowan.
-While the improvements modestly improved the ambience of the venue, scheduling remained an issue as the Kibbie Dome could not be converted into the Cowan Spectrum during the football season leaving the men's and women's basketball teams to play their early season games at the aging and inadequate Memorial Gym.
+This move initially proved successful, as the larger space accommodated the soaring crowds that accompanied the men's teams run of success under head coach Don Monson in the early 1980s, which included a 43-game home winning streak.
+The temporary seating capacity for basketball gradually increased and attendance topped out at 11,800 against Montana in 1983 to set a Big Sky attendance record (but the loss snapped the streak).

+However, smaller crowds and the cavernous size of the Kibbie Dome led to the venue being described as "sterile" for basketball.
+The university conducted a $670,000 renovation to the basketball configuration in 2001 to curtain off the "arena" from the larger dome and install new hanging scoreboards and lighting; the new "arena within an arena" was named the Cowan Spectrum after donors Bob and Jan Cowan.
+While the improvements modestly improved the ambience of the venue, scheduling remained an issue as the Kibbie Dome could not be converted into the Cowan Spectrum during the football season, leaving the men's and women's basketball teams to play their early season games at the aging and inadequate Memorial Gym.

-In 2007 the university initiated a feasibility study for the construction of a new on-campus 6,000-seat events center adjacent to the Kibbie Dome; however, the estimated cost of $70 million was deemed too high and the project was shelved.
+In 2007, the university initiated a feasibility study for the construction of a new on-campus 6,000-seat events center adjacent to the Kibbie Dome; however, the estimated cost of $70 million was deemed too high and the project was shelved.

 The need for a new basketball facility became further evident when an unoccupied section of the Spectrum's temporary bleachers collapsed during pre-game warmups ahead of a February 2014 match-up against Seattle.